Agentic Memory and Streaming in LangGraph

 Designing the Agent Node

 The agent node binds tools to the model and processes inputs.
-We supply a system prompt instructing the model to review previous messages before triggering tool actions:
+We give it a system prompt that tells the model to check previous messages before making a fresh tool call:

 PYTHON